daemontus/luggage/morlor/README.md

 Morlor also manages all HTTPS certificates.
 Ideally, we would use the ACME support built into `nginx`, but we will need to share the certificates across several devices that will handle requests from federated LANs.
 As such, it must be possible to sync certificates to these devices, since they can't use normal provisioning.

 The certificates are managed by `certbot` and stored in `/root/data/letsencrypt`.
-To create a certificate, simply run:
+Assuming `reverse-proxy` is running, to create a certificate, simply run:

 ```
 ./https/certificate_create.sh some.domain.com